 Relationships with leading biopharma companies, top research institutions and medical centers.
 We have relationships with thought leaders such as Dana Farber Cancer Institute, Johns Hopkins University, UCSF, and MD Anderson, and many other leading biopharma companies, top research institutions and medical centers and contract research organizations.
 These collaborations and partnerships help demonstrate the utility of our solutions across a broad array of applications, including immuno-oncology, immunology, neuroscience and developmental biology.
 As we partner with leading companies and institutions, we gain access to valuable customer feedback and insight.
-With the use of our solutions informing their development afforts:
+With the use of our solutions informing their development efforts:

 - Stanford University and the University of Bern used the CODEX platform for deep phenotyping of advanced-stage colorectal cancer patient tissue with more than 40 protein markers simultaneously, and at single-cell resolution.
 Through their use of our technology, they defined a new biological classification unit of cellular groups known as "neighborhoods".
 These neighborhoods represent a completely novel organizing principle for understanding cellular activity in the tumor microenvironment and provide a robust analytical framework to better understand colon cancer progression, potentially novel diagnostics and new targets for therapeutic intervention. - Johns Hopkins University developed an interdisciplinary partnership between the Hopkins Kimmel Cancer Center and the Department of Physics and Astronomy called AstroPath with our Phenoptics platform as the centerpiece.
 Leveraging their leadership in both cancer research and astrophysics, AstroPath is applying astronomy algorithms to Phenoptics imaging data to rapidly identify and optimize predictive phenotypic signatures predicting response to immuno-therapies.
 With our support, the longer-term aim is to create a publicly accessible archive of analyzed tumor samples to help accelerate the field of spatial biology-based immuno-oncology biomarkers. - Dana Farber Cancer Institute and Brigham Health recently announced the availability of their ImmunoProfile assay, an assay they developed on our Phenoptics platform to profile the tumors of immuno-therapy eligible patients.
-This assay is physician orderable and integrates into their clinical pathology workflow alongside NGS-based tumor profiling.
+This assay is physician orderable and integrates into their clinical pathology workflow alongside NGS-based tumor profiling. - A Top 5 Pharmaceutical Company has adopted the Phenoptics platform for immuno-oncology biomarkers and made Phenoptics a central part of their biomarker drug development strategy leveraging both their internal capacity of four systems and our contract lab services capabilities.
+Since their adoption of Phenoptics, the company has rapidly expanded the use of Phenoptics from validation and exploratory studies to biomarker discovery programs and further to assessing ongoing clinical trial samples.
+They are now evaluating the use of Phenoptics to support enrollment in clinical trials.